Rising delinquencies suggest two reasons why you might want to stay away from an in-store credit card.

 Equifax data shows that store credit delinquencies increased to 4.65%, up from 4.08% at the same time last year.
 That basically means that about five out of every one hundred store credit cardholders are more than 60 days late.

-Seven years ago in 2011, Americans were recovering from the Great Recession.
-The economy today shows all signs of being stronger than ever.
-So why are store credit card delinquencies back at these levels?
+Back in 2011, Americans were recovering from the Great Recession.
+So why are store credit card delinquencies today back at these levels?
 Credit experts have some ideas and they reveal two big problems with in-store credit cards.

 Two reasons why in-store credit cards might be bad